TYPO3 Accessibility

 (Europäische Barrierefreiheitsrichtlinie)

-A European Union directive requiring accessible digital products and services, impacting both public and private sectors.
+European Union Directive for accessible digital products and services that affects the public and private sectors.

 Key TYPO3